Skip to main content

 Using webhooks, you could also trigger a script from other scripts.

-Webhooks: Trigger Scripts from Slack
+Webhooks: trigger scripts from Slack

 One use case of webhooks is building a Slackbot with Windmill.